Mexican Silver Jewellery from Taxco

 Welcome to Silver Bubble!
 All of our Mexican silver jewellery is sterling silver, handmade, and comes from Taxco in Guerrero - in case you’re wondering, the ‘x’ is silent - it’s pronounced ‘Tas-koh’.
-We buy directly from small family businesses and independent designers.
-We handpick each piece ourselves to ensure a high level of quality and have some input into some of the designs.
-We strive to select unusual jewellery, choosing original designs in rings, earrings, pendants, necklaces, bracelets and bangles.
-Take at look at our favourites and bestsellers to get an idea of the variety and different styles we love and you love!
+We buy directly from small family businesses and independent designers, handpicking each piece ourselves to ensure a high level of quality, and have input into some of the designs.
+We strive to select unusual jewellery, choosing original designs in mexican silver rings, earrings, pendants, necklaces, bracelets and bangles.

 We know it helps to understand what sits behind our silver jewellery - for more information on who we source our jewellery from, take a look at the collections tab for information on the different Mexican jewellery artisans and designers we buy from.
 Our beaded jewellery collection is sourced in Guatemala and is handmade by women's cooperatives around Lake Atitlan.

 Although the old silver mines of the colonial days are no longer in operation, silver remains an integral and principal aspect of Taxco and Mexico.
 The design and handicraft of silver jewellery was first introduced to Taxco in the 1930’s by an American called William Spratling, who is branded as the ‘father of Mexican Silver’.